sbal06/Diabetes-WebApp/README.md

 # Diabetes-WebApp
-Deploy Diabetes web app on Streamlit Cloud
+Deploy Diabetes web app on the Streamlit Cloud